Donate If You Enjoyed

 Someone mentioned you can buy this special envelope at any grocery store, so I figured what the hell (what the hay for you younger people) why not buy one there.
 The same person mentioned you are supposed to put money inside of it.
 I found out later the quality of the bill matters as well.
 If you are congratulating someone you must ensure its a new bill crisp and flat.
 If its for a funeral you have to give an old crumpled ratty tat tat bill (aka heavily used).
 Who knew?

-As I handed him the envelope he gave me a strange look, as if shocked.
-He had seen the wrong characters I guess.
-I had forgotten the set phrase I was supposed to say so I decided to say something that sounded somewhat similar "I hope you get through your sickness, it won't last forever."
+I had forgotten the set phrase I was supposed to say to him so I decided to say something that sounded somewhat similar "I hope you get through your sickness, it won't last forever."
 Smooth recovery I thought.
-Maybe not.

 I'm lucky I didn't get a slap or had my own funeral.